COMBINE-lab/extended-single-cell-best-practices/jupyter-book/introduction/raw_data_processing.md

 ### Doublet detection

-In addition to determining which cell barcodes correspond to empty droplets or damaged cells, one may also wish to identify those cell barcodes that correspond to doublets or multiplets.
+In addition to determining which cell barcodes correspond to empty droplets or damaged cells, one may also wish to identify those cell barcodes that correspond to doublets or multiplets, as discussed in the {ref}`quality-control` section.
 When a given droplet captures two (doublets) or more (multiplets) cells, this can result in a skewed distribution for these cell barcodes in terms of quantities like the number of reads and UMIs they represent, as well as gene expression profiles they display.
 Many tools have also been developed to predict the doublet status of cell barcodes{cite}`DePasquale2019,McGinnis2019,Wolock2019,Bais2019,Bernstein2020`.
 Once detected, cells determined to likely be doublets and multiplets can be removed or otherwise adjusted for in the subsequent analysis.

 (raw-proc:output-representation)=